-Grandefex is a forex and CFD broker that has been slowly increasing their user base in recent years.
-This broker is registered in Dominica, but for the most part they seem to be operating from Spain.
+Grandefex is a forex and CFD broker that has been slowly increasing its user base in recent years.
+This broker is registered in Dominica, but for the most part, they seem to be operating from Spain.
 Their regulatory status lacks credibility as they are not overseen by trusted authorities.

 Moreover, we guarantee you that once you take a look at the customer reviews, you will run in the opposite direction quickly.
-There are a few benefits of choosing this brokerage.
-However, compared to the downsides, it is not the kind of risk which is worth taking.
-Trading any markets is a challenge by itself.
+There are a few benefits to choosing this brokerage.
+However, compared to the downsides, it is not the kind of risk that is worth taking.
+Trading any market is a challenge in itself.

 So, when it comes to choosing a broker make sure to conduct extensive research and for maximum safety, go with the regulated firms which have been around for a long period of time.
 As far as Grandefex forex broker is considered, go through this unbiased article to know everything about them.